 After tackling your personal vision, next it’s time to think about your company.
 What is the purpose of your company?
 What is the impact you want to make in the world?
 While your business and personal life are very intertwined, your personal vision may be different than the vision for your company.
 What is the company’s ultimate goal?
 This definition is crucial not only for yourself, but so that you can tell your clients, employees, and the world.
 From there, you can ensure everything within the company is aligned with this goal.
 The important step here is to get it on paper!
 Don’t worry about a lengthy vision.
 It should be simple and concise.

 I have my vision.
 Now what?
-How to establish 3-year goals for your company.
+How do I establish long-term business goals?

 There are many analogies in the business world, but your vision is your “destination” which allows you the opportunity to create a roadmap from where you are to where you want to be.

 This is why establishing a concrete vision and writing it down is so important.
 Now, it’s time to create goals that will get you to this vision.
 We start with long-term business goals, which in this fast-paced world, are about 3 years out.